Constitution and By-Laws of the Great Dane Club of America, Inc.

 SECTION 4.
 Special Meetings.
 Special meetings may be called by the President or by a majority vote of the Board of Directors present at a meeting of the Board.
 Said meeting shall be called by the Corresponding Secretary at the written request of a majority of the Board of Directors or five (5%) per cent of the members eligible to vote.
 Written notice of said special meeting shall be sent to all members ten (10) days prior thereto and shall state the purpose thereof, and no other Club business may be transacted.

 SECTION 5.
 Notices.
-All written notices required by these by-laws shall be given by the Corresponding Secretary by mailing the same to each regular member of the Club and to each member affiliated Club, postage prepaid, addressed to each such members address as it appears upon the books of the Club.
+All written notices required by these by-laws shall be given by the Corresponding Secretary by mailing the same to each regular member of the Club and to each member affiliated Club, postage prepaid, addressed to each such members address as it appears upon the books of the Club, or by email notification to those members who have authorized the Club to do so, or who have provided the Club with an email address, in accordance with AKC’s policies and with the laws of the State in which the GDCA is incorporated or organized.

 SECTION 6.
 Quorum at Members’ Meetings.
 At any meeting of the membership, twenty (20%) per cent of the members eligible to vote shall constitute a quorum for the transaction of business, but a lesser number may adjourn any meeting from time to time.
+The quorum for the annual meeting shall be 20% of the members in good standing.
 Notice shall be given to all members of the time and place of any such adjournment.
 When a quorum is present at any meeting, a majority of the members present may decide any question brought before such meeting, except as otherwise provided by law or these by-laws.

 SECTION 7.
 Voting by Mail in Lieu of Meeting.
 Any action that could be taken by a vote of the membership at a meeting can be voted upon by mail.
 A matter may be presented to the membership for mail vote upon direction of the President or a majority vote of the Board of Directors present at a meeting of the Board and shall be presented by the Corresponding Secretary at the written request of a majority of the Board of Directors or five (5%) per cent of the members eligible to vote.